I Always Wanna Die (Sometimes)

 "I Always Wanna Die (Sometimes)" is a song by English band the 1975 from their third studio album, A Brief Inquiry into Online Relationships (2018).
-The song was written by band members George Daniel, Matthew Healy, Adam Hann and Ross MacDonald.
+The song was written by band members Matty Healy, George Daniel, Adam Hann and Ross MacDonald.
 Daniel and Healy handled the production alongside Jonathan Gilmore.
 Healy began the songwriting process at his home using an acoustic guitar, while the production was built around the song's opening guitar riff.
 Inspired to create a cinematic, gritty version of Aerosmith's "I Don't Want to Miss a Thing", the band worked with David Campbell, who conducts the string arrangements.

 "I Always Wanna Die (Sometimes)" is an experimental Britpop power ballad with an electronic sound.
 The production comprises melancholic acoustic guitar strums, a cascading piano, shuffling drums, cinematic strings and elements of 1980s and 1990s adult contemporary rock.
 Lyrically, the song explores Healy's struggle with suicidal thoughts and details the desire for a different life and a return to the past.
 Thematically, the song reflects upon depression, isolation and loneliness.

 Upon release, "I Always Wanna Die (Sometimes)" received generally positive reviews from contemporary music critics.
 Reviewers praised the production, lyrics and its placement on the album's tracklist, drawing numerous comparisons between the song and Oasis' "Champagne Supernova".
-It peaked at number 70 on the UK Singles Chart, number 16 in New Zealand, number 67 in Ireland and number 31 on the US Billboard Hot Rock & Alternative Songs chart.
+It peaked at number 67 on the UK Singles Chart, number 16 in New Zealand, number 70 in Ireland and number 31 on the US Billboard Hot Rock & Alternative Songs chart.